 - Implement scanning and receiving invoices by email, ACH payments, credit card importing and other available processes with no additive software or outside provider.

-We look forward to providing you with insight, questions, and answers.
+In closing, we look forward to providing you with insight, questions, and answers.